-Your health and safety, and that of your colleagues, is of the utmost importance.
+Your health and safety, and that of your co-workers, is of the utmost importance.
 The ship’s officers and shore authorities frequently conduct safety inspections.
 Please be sure to follow all safety instructions and report any hazards or unsafe practices or equipment to your supervisor immediately.

 The Health, Environmental, Safety, and Security (HESS) Committee—made up of elected representatives from all departments—meets monthly.
-You may present suggestions for improving the safe, healthy, and hygienic operation of the ship to your representative at any time.
+You may present suggestions for improving the safe, healthy, and hygienic operation of the ship to your representatives at any time.

-Personal protective clothing and safety equipment will be provided and you will be shown how to use it.
+Personal protective clothing and safety equipment (PPE) will be provided and you will be shown how to use it.
 This equipment must be used by those involved in work of a potentially hazardous nature.
 If protective clothing becomes damaged in any way, report it to your supervisor.
 A replacement will then be provided free of charge.
 Never block any item of safety equipment.
 Ensure that escape routes are kept clear at all times.

 First Stage Response